 FMI on the hardware used: www.M5Stack.com

-Examples of compound Gauges created using the vertical, horizontal and arc elements from the GaugeWidgets library:
+Examples of compound Gauges created using the vertical, horizontal and arc elements from the pre-release GaugeWidgets library:

 Using the widget primitives in the GaugeWidgets library, you build elaborate gauges, such as shown above.
 Most of the math is taken care of.
 You just perform simple screen positioning of widgets and values.
 For commercial endeavors, please contract me to develop custom gauges or library elements.
 Many of the gauge examples have been flight tested!

 I created this library in order to provide electronic gauges for experimental amateur built (E-AB) aircraft, but you can easily use it for simulators, vehicles, boats and spacecraft (!).
 You may download and use The libraries with a license for non-commercial purposes.
 UPDATE:<May 13, 2020> Deprecates the PolarText library and incorporates all of the methods into the PolarDraw library.
 PolarDraw adds the ability to place graphical objects with arbitrary revolution, rotation and line thickness.